Smart kitchen devices that give you a day off from cooking

-Never worry about over- or undercooked meat again when Meater, a $69 wireless smart meat thermometer, which can turn into your go-to gadget for getting your meal just right every time.
+Never worry about over- or undercooked meat again when Meater, a $69 wireless smart meat thermometer, can become your go-to gadget for getting your meal right every time.
 Connect via Bluetooth or over your home's Wi-Fi, and monitor your meat via the app on your smartphone (iOS and Android).
-The app helps you pick settings depending on the type of protein your preparing — be it beef, poultry, pork, even fish.
+The app helps you pick settings depending on the protein you are preparing — beef, poultry, pork, or even fish.
 You can also control Meater via Alexa too.
-The $99 Meater+ extends that range (165 feet vs. 33 feet), and the $269 Meater Block, now available at $199 for pre-order, holds four gadgets, so you can fix up a feast.
+The $99 Meater+ extends that range (165 feet vs. 33 feet), and the $269 Meater Block, now available at $199 for pre-order, holds four gadgets so that you can fix up a feast.
 GearBrain reviewed Meater+, finding it easy to use and well-designed.

 Stream songs, shop for food and keep schedules up to date with the Samsung Family Hub refrigerator

 Once you learn about Samsung Family Hub Refrigerator, your no-frills fridge will fall flat.
 This ultra-modern piece of machinery starts at $2,799, and is so advanced, it can help you shop for food, keep the family schedule up to date, even see who's at the front door — all you need to do is conveniently connect to the refrigerator.
 You can also stream songs, look up recipes, and send messages from the fridge — and Samsung has even set up a little dating app through its refrigerator too.
 When you connect via the SmartThings app, you can control other devices in your smart home too.

 The Smarter kettle works with Alexa or Google Assistant